Hardware

 • Any 14B model at Q8 — high quality

-Power draw is high (~350W) — factor in electricity costs.
+Power draw is high (350 W TBP per NVIDIA spec) — factor in electricity costs.

 AMD Option: Radeon RX 7900 XTX (24 GB)

 AMD's best option for local AI.
-ROCm support has improved significantly, and llama.cpp works well on AMD.
-Ollama supports AMD GPUs natively.
+ROCm support has improved, and llama.cpp works well on AMD.
+Ollama supports AMD GPUs.

 Caveat: Some frameworks still have NVIDIA-first support.
 Check compatibility before buying if you use specific tools beyond Ollama.